orvalho/JavaScriptExercises/README.md

 - [x] 23.
 Create a new string from a given string changing the position of first and last characters
 - [x] 24.
 Create a new string from a given string with the first character of the given string added at the front and back
 - [x] 25.
 Check if a given positive number is a multiple of 3 or a multiple of 7
+- [x] 26.
+Create a new string from a given string taking the last 3 characters and added at both the front and back